 The SaTC program sponsors the SaTC Forum, a community forum for SaTC researchers, developers, and educators.
 All SaTC funded Pls are encouraged to maintain the project page corresponding to their SaTC project on the SaTC Forum.
-For the PI meeting, principal investigators or other project representatives must also provide a poster for the poster session and a slide describing their project(s), which will be made available on the SaTC Forum.
+For the SaTC Pl meetings, Pls or other project representatives must also provide a poster for the poster session and a slide describing their project(s), which will be made available on the SaTC Forum.
+The Forum provides an opportunity for prospective Pls to obtain information about ongoing SaTC research.